moby/buildkit/frontend/dockerfile/docs/reference.md

 kernel's syscall table, for instance `9`.
 The default is `SIGTERM` if not defined.

+`STOPSIGNAL` applies to the signal sent by `docker stop` (and by the Docker daemon when stopping a container).
+It does not affect signals sent by keyboard shortcuts such as Ctrl+C, which sends `SIGINT` directly to the process regardless of the `STOPSIGNAL` setting.

 The image's default stopsignal can be overridden per container, using the `--stop-signal` flag on `docker run` and `docker create`.